cchaglund/visreg-test/README.md

     {
         title: 'Start',
         path: '/',
-        /**
-         * Blackout elements from the snapshot, useful for elements that change frequently and are not relevant to the test.
+        blackout: ['#sidebar', '.my-selector', 'footer'], // Blackout elements from the snapshot, useful for elements that change frequently and are not relevant to the test.
-         */
-        blackout: ['#sidebar', '.my-selector', 'footer'],
-        /**
-         * Place to manipulate the page specified in the endpoint before taking the snapshot.
-         */
         onEndpointVisit: (cy, cypress) => {
-            cy.get('button[id="expand-section"]').click();
+			// Place to manipulate the page specified in the endpoint before taking the snapshot. cy.get('button[id="expand-section"]').click();

 			const mobile = cypress.currentTest.title.includes('iphone-6');